-- Set the policy name, policy type, target product, alarm object, and trigger condition.
+- On the Create Alarm Policy page, set the policy name, policy type, alarm object, and trigger condition.

-- Policy type: it divides into master monitoring and slave monitoring, which are applicable to different types of instances.
+- Policy Type: it divides into source monitoring and replica monitoring, which are applicable to different types of instances.

-- Deploy monitoring on the master: when the monitored instance is a master instance which is not a slave of any instance, replicating relevant monitoring data from the master won't work, and the IO and SQL threads are disabled.
-Replicating relevant monitoring data can work and the IO and SQL threads can be enabled only when the monitored instance is a disaster recovery or a read-only instance.
+- Deploy monitoring on the source: when the monitored instance is a source instance which is not a replica of any instance, replication-related monitoring data is invalid for the source, and the IO and SQL threads are disabled.
+Replication-related monitoring data is valid and the IO and SQL threads can be enabled only when the monitored instance is a disaster recovery or a read-only replica.

-- Deploy monitoring on the slave: the master instance and disaster recovery instance in high-availability edition come in a master/slave architecture by default.
-As a result, replicating relevant monitoring data from the slave can work only when the monitored instance is a master or disaster recovery instance.
-Such data can be used to reflect the delay distance and time between the master or disaster recovery instance and its hidden slave nodes.
-You are recommended to keep an eye out for the relevant monitoring data of the slave.
-If the master or disaster recovery instance fails, its monitored hidden slave nodes can be promoted into the master instance quickly.
+- Deploy monitoring on the replica: the source instance and disaster recovery instance in high-availability edition and finance edition come in a source/replica architecture by default.
+As a result, replication-related monitoring data is valid for the replica only when the monitored instance is a source or disaster recovery instance.
+Such monitoring data can reflect the replication delay distance and time between the source or disaster recovery instance and its hidden replica nodes.
+You are recommended to keep an eye out for such monitoring data of the replica.
+If the source or disaster recovery instance fails, its monitored hidden replica nodes can be promoted into the source instance quickly.

-- Trigger condition: it is a semantic condition composed of metric, comparison, threshold, statistical period, and duration.
+- Trigger Condition: an alarm trigger is a semantic condition composed of metric, comparison, threshold, statistical period, and duration.
 For example, if the metric is disk utilization, the comparison is >, the threshold is 80%, the statistical period is 5 minutes, and the duration is two statistical periods, then the data on disk utilization of a database will be collected once every five minutes, and an alarm will be triggered if the disk utilization exceeds 80% for two consecutive times.

-- After confirming that everything is correct, click Complete.
+- After confirming everything is correct, click Complete.

 After the alarm policy is created, you can associate some alarm objects with it.
-When an alarm object satisfies an alarm trigger condition, an alarm notification will be sent.
+When an alarm object satisfies an alarm trigger, an alarm notification will be sent.

 - In the alarm policy list, click the name of an alarm policy to enter the alarm policy management page.

-- Click Add Object on the alarm policy management page.
+- Click Add Object in the Alarm Object section.